slac-epics/gateway/README.md

 The Gateway typically runs on a machine with multiple network cards, and the clients and the server may be on different subnets.

+More details are available on the [CA Gateway main web page](http://www.aps.anl.gov/epics/extensions/gateway/).